 This could sound quite similar to ‘social priming’, the study of how tiny, subtle cues can have dramatic subconscious effects on our behaviour, but for some reason that field in particular seems to have become the punching bag of the psychology field.

 Confused?
 Me too, so my approach is to pay attention to the science, but not get too devoted to a single study, field, or scientist, because they seem to all be flailing about just as much as the rest of us.

 Most people will probably use these terms pretty much interchangeably with no problems, but I think there’s value in trying to draw relatively tight lines around terms if we are going to use them.

 The broader the definition the less meaningful it is, and the more laziness in application, as warned by Brett Davidson of Open Society Foundations:

 “Hardly a conversation or meeting happens without the term ‘narrative change’ being used.
 However there is always a danger when a term becomes a trend, because it starts to become a short-cut for thinking – a term without precision – where everybody thinks they know what it means, but nobody really does for sure.”

 What would my inner sceptic say?
 For a start, there might be some advertising pioneers or Greek philosophers who are smirking from beyond the grave that – just like each generation thinks they have invented sex – each era thinks that they have invented the concept of playing with wording to persuade people.

-PDFs very rarely get into the nitty gritty of how you apply insights when you get into the office on Monday morning, so here are some common traps I’ve seen fellow campaigners fall into.
+Research reports very rarely get into the nitty gritty of how you apply insights when you get into the office on Monday morning, so here are some common traps I’ve seen fellow campaigners fall into.
 Do you recognise any of these?